simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 - Ensure that the "**Real-time protection**" toggle switch is set to "**On**".
 This enables Windows Defender to actively scan and protect your system in real-time.
 - Additionally, you can customize the scan options and exclusions by clicking on "**Scan options**" and "**Add or remove exclusions**", respectively.

-It is crucial to **regularly update** Windows Defender to ensure it has the latest **malware definitions** and **security enhancements**.
+You need to **regularly update** Windows Defender to ensure it has the latest **malware definitions** and **security enhancements**.
 Microsoft releases regular updates to address new threats and vulnerabilities.
 To update Windows Defender, you can follow these steps:

 - Open the Windows Security app.
 - Go to "**Virus & threat protection**" in the left-hand navigation pane.